 1:29 Narrator: The wing has no steering controls, no flaps, no rudder.
 Yves uses his body to steer the wing.

-3:45 Commentator: There he goes.
+3:45 Commentator One: There he goes.
 There is Yves Rossy.
-And I think the wing is open, the wing is open.
+And I think the wing is open.
 So our first critical moment, it's open.
 He is down.
 Is he flying?

 3:57 Commentator Two: It looks like he's stabilized.
 He's starting to make his climb.

-4:01 Commentator: There's that 90 degree turn you're talking about, taking him out.
+4:01 Commentator One: There's that 90 degree turn.
 He's out over the channel.
 There is Yves Rossy.
 There is no turning back now.
-He is over the English Channel and underway.
-Ladies and gentlemen, an historic flight has begun.
+He is over the English Channel and under way.
+Ladies and gentlemen, a historic flight has begun.

-4:36 Commentator Two: And what he's going to do as he approaches the ground is pull down on those toggles to flare, slow himself down just a little bit, and then come in for a nice landing.
+4:36 Commentator Two: And as he approaches the ground, he's going to pull down on those toggles to flare, slow himself down just a little bit, and then come in for a nice landing.

 5:53 BG: How did you start to become Jetman?